Service Placements

 A service placement at Le Pont might include:

-• Designing and implementing new activities pending on the needs of the refugee claimants and skill-set of the MMI intern(s)
+Designing and implementing new activities depending on the needs of the refugee claimants and skill-set of the MMI intern(s)

 The Ministry to Seafarers